cscart/docs/user_guide/look_and_feel/themes/elements_style.rst

 To change the background color of some style elements:

 *   In the **Theme editor** panel on the left find the **Customize** section and choose *Backgrounds* in the drop-down menu.
 *   Choose the element and change the background color by clicking on the color field.
-In the opened window choose one of the given colors or define the color in hexademical value in the special field.
+In the opened window choose one of the given colors or define the color in hexadecimal value in the special field.
 Click the **Choose** button.

 .. note::